- Annual Parochial Church Meeting forms

 At its meeting of November 2012, the Southwark Diocesan Synod approved the Strategy for Ministry report - a major piece of work outlining the way forward for Southwark Diocese over the next five years.
 Visit the Strategy for Ministry section containing details of the process as well as reports, resources and contacts.

-Click here for new resources from the Church of England Research and Statistics Department and Church Urban Fund to help parishes understand more about their parishes and their place in the local community.
+Resources from the Church of England Research and Statistics Department and Church Urban Fund to help parishes understand more about their parishes and their place in the local community.
 This is based on information from the 2011 Census.

 How to find out more about General Synod